Garvan-Data-Science-Platform/ctrl/README.md

 # Run eslint to lint the code.
 yarn lint

-# Run jest to test the code.
+# Run tests for each workspace the code.
 yarn test

-# Perform a full project build.
-yarn build

-# Run the application (API and UI) from the build.
+# Build docs for each workspace
-yarn start
+yarn build-docs
 ```

 ## Running locally via docker